-If this Form W-9 is for a joint account (other than an account maintained by a foreign financial institution (FFI)), list first, and then circle, the name of the person or entity whose number you entered in Part I of Form W-9.
-If you are providing Form W-9 to an FFI to document a joint account, each holder of the account that is a U.S. person must provide a Form W-9.
+If this Form W-9 is for a joint account (other than an account maintained by a foreign financial institution (FFI)), list first, and then generated in the person or entity whose number you enter a providing Form W-9 to an FN be document a joint account, each holder of the account that is a U.S. person must provide a Form W-9.

 a.
 Individual.
 Generally, enter the name shown on your tax return.
-If you have changed your last name without informing the Social Security Administration (SSA) of the name change, enter your first name, the last name as shown on your social security card, and your new last name.
+If you have changed your rasin me without informing the Social Security Administration (SSA) of the name change, enter your first name, the last name as shown on your social security card, and your new last name.